Awbare (woreda): History

-Due to reports of a new wave of Somali refugees reaching Hart Sheik in late 2006, the Ethiopian Administration for Refugee and Returnee Affairs and the UNHCR together opened a new refugee camp at Awbare 13 July 2007.
-13,553 individuals were resident at the camp, with a further 11,639 at the Sheed Dheer camp.
+Due to reports of a new wave of Somali refugees reaching Hart Sheik in late 2006, the Ethiopian Administration for Refugee and Returnee Affairs and the UNHCR together opened a new refugee camp at Awbare on 13 July 2007.
+As of June 2012, 13,553 individuals were resident at the camp, with a further 11,639 at the Sheder camp.

-The Ethiopian De-mining Office reported in November 2008 that it had cleared land mines planted in Awbare as part of the four million square meters of land the office had cleared in the Somali Region.
+The Ethiopian De-mining Office reported in November 2008 that it had cleared land mines in Awbare as part of the four million square meters of land the office had cleared in the Somali Region.

 Demographics

-This woreda is primarily inhabited by the Makahiil Gadabuursi sub-clans of the Dir clan family.
+This woreda is primarily inhabited by the Gadabuursi subclan of the Dir clan family.

 The Department of Sociology and Social Administration, Addis Ababa University, Vol. 1 (1994), describes the Awbare district as being predominantly Gadabuursi.
 The journal states:

 "Different aid groups were also set up to help communities cope in the predominantly Gadabursi district of Aw Bare."

 Filipo Ambrosio (1994) describes the Awbare district as being predominantly Gadabuursi whilst highlighting the neutral role that they played in mediating peace between the Geri and Jarso:

 "The Gadabursi, who dominate the adjacent Awbare district north of Jijiga and bordering with the Awdal Region of Somaliland, have opened the already existing camps of Derwanache and Teferi Ber to these two communities."